-The EMS Performance Management and Development System has been designed for use to assist with performance management of principals (P1 to P5) and deputy principals at schools in a Provincial Education Department.
+The EMS Performance Management and Development System has been designed for use to assist with performance management of office based educators on salary levels 8 to 12 in national or Provincial Education Department.

 Key role-players in the performance management process are identified.
 Should these "roles" not be present in a department or if they have other titles, the applicable role and/or title should be substituted.
 The term "component" is used as a generic title for any sub-division of a department.
 The substitution of own department sub-division titles may be required.
-Where the statement "the (ABC) Department of Education" appears in the text or annexure the name of the specific department must be substituted.
+Where the statement "the (ABC) Department of Education" appears in the text, or annexures the name of the specific department must be substituted.